mkobuolys/dartpad-workshop-segmented-state/src/handle_loading_state/instructions.md

 ## Use `isLoading` property

-To show that the shape data loading is in progress, render the `CircularProgressIndicator` instead of the `Shape` widget.
+_TODO 1_ - To show that the shape data loading is in progress, render the `CircularProgressIndicator` instead of the `Shape` widget.
 For this, use the `isLoading` property from the current `ShapeBloc` state:

 ```
 @override